SWITCH OFF SCREENS

 "Pain, discomfort, or numbness in the thumb can occur from overuse due to constant texting and typing," she says.

-it ups your anxiety
+Screens up your anxiety

 In addition to negatively affecting our bodies, constantly looking at our phones can impact our mental health, too.

 "I coined a term called 'acquired anxiety disorder' because of the massive amounts of people I treat in recent years who have major anxiety issues," says Tom Kersting, pyschotherapist and author of the book "Disconnected: How to Reconnect Our Digitally Distracted Kids".